mlogan914/mlogan914.github.io/_posts/2025-08-14-data-platform engineering-for-regulated-data-teams.md

 ---

-## How data engineering and platform engineering intersect
+## How Data Engineering and Platform Engineering Intersect

 Data engineering and platform engineering are complementary disciplines.
 - **Data engineering** focuses on building the pipelines that ingest, transform, and deliver data so it’s ready for use.